RoxtonLabs/Doc-to-RTF-One-Click/README.md

 # Doc-to-RTF-One-Click
-Converts all .doc* files in its directory to .rtf.
+Converts all .doc* files in its directory to .rtf using Microsoft Word.